sanafathima418/StriverSDESheet/README.md

    * Max width of Binary Tree
    * Height of Binary Tree
    * Diameter of Binary tree
-   * LCA in Binary Tree
+   * LCA in Binary Tree --- TO DO
    * Check if 2 trees are Identical
    * Zig Zag Traversal of Binary Tree
    * Boundary Traversal of Binary Tree